-MLP
+LEARNING DETAILS:

+Optimizer: Adam

+Batch Size: 256

+Learning Rate: 1e-4

+Initializer:

+A zero-mean Gaussian distribution with standard deviation 5e-2 for weights

+Constant zero for bias

+MLPConv Layers

-A MLP is a class of feedforward artificial neural network.
-In our NIN, each MLP consists of one Conv layer and two Cross Channel Pooling (Cccp) Layers.
-We applied Batch Normalization in each layers of all MLPs to accelerate convergence rate.
-The multiple layers and non-linear activation in MLP distinguish data that is not linearly separable.
+In our NIN, each MLPConv layer consists of one Conv layer and two Cross Channel Parametric Pooling (Cccp) Layers.
+Cccp layers allow complex and learnable interactions of cross channel information.
+Each Cccp layer acts the same as a Conv layer with 1x1 kernel.
+We applied Batch Normalization in each sub-layer of all MLPConv layers.
+The multiple layers and non-linear activation in MLPConv layers distinguish data that is not linearly separable.

-In MLP1, its Conv layer deals with a 24x24x3 input using 96 5x5x3 filters padding 2 pixels broader and outputs with a 24x24x96 dimensions, following by two Cccp layers.
+In MLPConv Layer1, its Conv layer deals with a 24x24x3 input using 96 5x5x3 filters padding 2 pixels broader and outputs with a 24x24x96 dimensions, following by two Cccp layers.
 One uses 80 1x1x96 filters and another uses 48 1x1x80 filters.
 Both of the two Cccp layers pad 2 pixels broader.
 The output after the two Cccp layers is of 24x24x48 dimensions.

-In MLP2, its Conv layer deals with a 12x12x48 input using 96 5x5x48 filters padding 2 pixels broader and outputs with a 12x12x96 dimensions, following by two Cccp layers.
+In MLPConv Layer2, its Conv layer deals with a 12x12x48 input using 96 5x5x48 filters padding 2 pixels broader and outputs with a 12x12x96 dimensions, following by two Cccp layers.
 Both Cccp layers use 96 1x1x96 filters to produce outputs of 12x12x96 dimensions.

-In MLP3, its Conv layer deals with a 6x6x96 input using 96 3x3x96 filters padding 1 pixel broader and outputs with a 6x6x96 dimensions, following by two Cccp layers.
+In MLPConv Layer3, its Conv layer deals with a 6x6x96 input using 96 3x3x96 filters padding 1 pixel broader and outputs with a 6x6x96 dimensions, following by two Cccp layers.
 One uses 96 1x1x96 filters and another uses 10 1x1x96 filters.
 The output after the two Cccp layers is of 6x6x10 dimensions.

 Max-Pooling Layer

-We only used Max-Pooling layer after MLP1, where we max-pooled networks with 3x3 filters padding 1 pixel to the right with a stride of 2.
+We only used Max-Pooling layer after MLPConv Layer1, where we max-pooled networks with 3x3 filters padding 1 pixel to the right with a stride of 2.
 That is, we took the maximum number from each 3x3 window as our output.
 After the Max-Pooling layer, we obtained an output of 12x12x48 dimensions.

-Average-Pooling Layer
+Average-Pooling (Global Average-Pooling) Layer

-We built Average-Pooling layers after MLP2 and MLP3.
-The reason why Average-Pooling instead of Max-Pooling here is that Max-Pooling extracts only the most important features like edges but Average-Pooling takes all into account so that we can extract features in a smooth way, which can prevent the network from learning structures like edges and textures.
-We believe Average-Pooling should work better than Max-Pooling in this project.
+We built Average-Pooling layers after MLPConv Layer2 and MLPConv Layer3.
+Average-Pooling layers replace the traditional FC layers in CNN, generating one feature map for each corresponding category in the last MLPConv layer.
+We took the average of each feature map and fed it into the Softmax Layer.
+For the reason of using Average-Pooling instead of Max-Pooling here is that Max-Pooling extracts only the most important features like edges but Average-Pooling takes all into account so that we can extract features in a smooth way, which can prevent the network from learning structures like edges and textures.

 In Average-Pooling layer1, we average-pooled networks with 3x3 filters padding 1 pixel to the right with a stride of 2.
 That is, we took the mean from each 3x3 window as our output.
 After the Average-Pooling layer1, we obtained an output of 6x6x96 dimensions.